CGLemon/Sayuri/README.md

     $ ./Sayuri --ponder

-    --help, -h: Display the more options.
+    --help, -h: Display the more arguments.

     $ ./Sayuri --help